ekjphd/OLD/index.md

 - You can edit the markdown files directly on GitHub.
 - **Commit changes...** means **save**.
 Don't forget to save!
 - Preview is a great way to check before saving.
 - After you click "commit changes..." it will ask you to describe your changes.
-It will auto-fill this, so feel free to just hit OK and not worry about notes about what you did.
+It will auto-fill this, so feel free to just hit "commit changes" and not worry about notes about what you did.

 ---
 ## Resources